Sarizeybekk/CGPA/README.md

 list the courses that students have to take during their undergraduate education, CGPA (CGPA) score of the student, which can be stored by entering the success grades and according to the grades entered.
 It is a Windows application that can calculate.
-In this assignment, you need to develop a Windows Application using Database with C# programming language. is expected.
+  Developing a Windows Application using a database with C# programming language is expected.
 PostgreSQL will be used as the database.
 Application using VS IDE should be developed.
 The application to be developed should have at least the following features: